-Mabanee follows a comprehensive Data Privacy Policy to ensure that all personal and sensitive information related to clients, investors, employees, and business partners is protected against unauthorized
+Mabanee follows a comprehensive Data Privacy Policy to ensure that all personal and sensitive information related to clients, investors, employees, and business partners is protected against unauthorized access, misuse, or disclosure.

 The policy defines access controls, data retention guidelines, and responsibilities for data protection across the organization.
-Mabanee of this policy.
+Mabanee ICT and information security teams jointly oversee the implementation of this policy.